Changissnz/nu_merchant_principal/README.md

-And for action to be taken on an edge, there is the primary one of routing the information along it to the node at the end of it (represented as the arrow in diagrams INFO1 and INFOREF1).
+And for action to be taken on an edge, there is the primary one of routing the information along it to the node at the end of it (represented as nodes touching arrows in diagrams INFOREF1 and INFOREF2).